mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 ^^^^^^^^^^^^
 - New ``D7`` instrument definition for ILL
 - New :ref:`SaveGSSCW <algm-SaveGSSCW>` is implemented for constant wavelength diffractometers.
+- New algorithm to clip peaks, providing a background estimation :ref:`ClipPeaks <algm-ClipPeaks>`.

 Improvements
 ^^^^^^^^^^^^